 - In Cars, a totaled racecar insists that he can still race as he's being towed away.

-- Happens to Lightning McQueen in Cars 3 when he crashes violently in the Los Angeles 500 as a result of pushing himself too hard.
+- In Cars 3, Lightning McQueen crashes violently in the Los Angeles 500 as a result of pushing himself too hard.
 But after a 4 months recovery in Radiator Springs, he appears to not have any lasting injuries and is not paranoid about the crash itself but more about what that crash could mean for his racing career.

 - Final Fantasy VII: Advent Children:

 - Cloud getting stabbed in the shoulder by Sephiroth with no ill effects, and worse, a few minutes later, Yazoo shoots him in the back, with the bullet coming right out of his chest.
 He doesn't even get healed or anything...

 - Advent Children Complete is even more guilty of this.
 After Cloud gets stabbed in the shoulder by Sephiroth, He gets thrown into the air, stabbed around 7 times (through the arms, shoulders, chest, one stab going THROUGH his knee and continuing into his shoulder).
 He then falls to the ground in a puddle of his own blood, pulls out Omnislash and is apparently fine except for being exhausted and having a few cuts ....Until Yazoo fires at him.
 He gets a HEADSHOT and doesn't really care about it.
 His glasses are gone though...